ece362-purdue/proton-labs/lab1-gpio/README.md

 See the animation above, and use that technique to dive into the three constituent functions of `gpio_init` to determine what registers are being modified, and note them down.
 A register takes the form `peripheral->registername`, for example `sio_hw->gpio_in`.
 Here, the peripheral that controls the GPIO pins is `sio_hw`, and `gpio_in` is the register that returns the high/low state of the GPIO pins, with each bit of the register indicating a different pin.

+Now that you've understood function diving, answer the questions below.  **You should find the answers only in the datasheet and the SDK, and not on any other website.**  We will ask you to show where you found your answers and how you arrived at them, so take notes on how to find your answers so that you can show your TA once you arrive in lab.

-1. (15 points) What four `sio_hw` registers are used to set the direction of a GPIO pin?
-When is one pair of registers used over the other?
+1. (15 points) What are the four `sio_hw` registers involved in setting the direction of a GPIO pin?
+When should one pair of registers be used over the other?
 Show your TA where you found this information after diving through the `gpio_init` function.
-Give an example of a value for `mask` that would configure GP21 as an input, and GP22 as an output.
+Give an example of a value for `mask` that would configure GP21 and GP26 as inputs, and which of the four registers it should be written to.
 Note that `PICO_USE_GPIO_COPROCESSOR` is not defined and that the total number of GPIOs on the RP2350B is 48.

-2. (5 points) What third register would you check to confirm if a GPIO pin was configured as an input or output?
+2. (5 points) What third register would you check to confirm if a GPIO pin was already configured as an input or output?
 Show your TA how you arrived at your answer.
 (Hint: the registers above are write-only, so you can't read them back to check if pins were configured correctly.)

 3. (5 points) What pair of registers are used to set the value of a GPIO pin (i.e. high/low, logic 1/0)?
 Show your TA how you arrived at your answer.